wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-sensitivity-labels/includes/2-examine-requirements-create-sensitivity-label.md

 Many different subscriptions support sensitivity labels.
 The licensing requirements for users depend on the features you use.

-To see the options for licensing your users to benefit from Microsoft 365 compliance features, see the [Microsoft 365 licensing guidance for security &amp; compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance?azure-portal=true).
+To see the options for licensing your users to benefit from Microsoft Purview features, see the [Microsoft 365 licensing guidance for security &amp; compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance?azure-portal=true).
 For sensitivity labels, see the [Information Protection](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-protection?azure-portal=true) section and related PDF or Excel download.

 ### Permissions required to create and manage sensitivity labels